-A full refund will be available if you notify us by email up to and including 30 calendar days before the date of the event.
-In case an unforeseen event would force the organization to cancel the course as a whole, the organization will fully reimburse the participants' registration fees.
+A full refund will be available if you notify us by email up to 5 working days before the date of the event.
+Refunds are not available if you cancel your place within 5 working days before the date of the event.
+In case an unforeseen event would force the organization to cancel the meeting, the organization will fully reimburse the participants' registration fees.

 NB: For this course a minimum number of participants is required.
-Fourteen calendar days before the first day of the course we will decide whether the course will go continue as planned.
+Four weeks before the first day of the course we will decide whether the course will go ahead.